Moe202/CS175-Group-8/docs/final.md

 **Random Action:** Epsilon is the possibility of taking a random action instead of the best one.<br><br>
 **Immediate Reward Value:** r is the immediate reward value. <br><br>
 **Max Q Value:** The action has the highest utility value in next state will become the new Q value of that states. <br>

 __The reason we chose this parameter set:__<br>
 We changed these parameter to see the effects on agent's performance.
 We tested the agent's performance with different parameter sets(total: 80 combinations).
-The test was based on level 1(we were plannning to get data from level2,3,4 also, however, it took a long time to get all the data.
+The test was based on level 1(we were planning to get data from level2,3,4 also, however, it took a long time to get all the data.
 Therefore, we only got data from level 1).<br>
 ```python
 elist = [0.01,0.1,0.3,0.5] #list of epsilon, 4 values
 alist = [0.05,0.1,0.5,0.75,1] #list of alpha, 5 values
 glist = [0.25,0.5,0.75,1] #list of gamma, 4 values
 ```
 For each of the combinations, we plotted a graph.
-We find out alpha = 0.1, gama = 1.0 and epsilon = 0.01 fits all of our maps.
+We find out alpha = 0.1, gamma = 1.0 and epsilon = 0.01 fits all of our maps.
 A large alpha value(0.75) and gamma value(0.75) will let the agent find the best reward sooner in a simple map(level 1) but it will not work in a very complex map(level 4).<br>

 **Initial Q Values** <br>
 We decided to give each state 8 initial Q Values where the first 4 values are 0 and the last 4 are -2.
 These values were set to make the agent prefer walking over jumping initially until walking's Q value drops to -2.
 This was only used for levels 1, 2, 3.

 **Note:** Notice how each action costs 1 by default.
-We decided to creat an action\_cost array to add additional cost to specific actions.
+We decided to create an action\_cost array to add additional cost to specific actions.
 A 'jump' has an additional cost of 9 on top of the default cost of 1 whereas a 'move' has no added cost.

+**Advantages of Q-Learning**
+-- Allows the agent to perform exploration and take new action with unknown consequences
+-- Allows the agent to potential retrieve a more accurate model of the environment
+-- Discover higher-reward states than the ones already found

+**Disadvantages of Q-Learning**
+-- While performing exploration, you may not necessarily reach a higher reward state (something bad could happen)
+-- Exploration takes multiple trials and could potential drain your available computational resources
+-- Too high of a epsilon value(random action) may prevent you from discovering a truly optimal strategy.

 ### Test Environment:
 Currently, we have four maps, level 0 is based on level 1, level 2 is is based on level 1, level 3 is based on level 3, level 4 based on level 3